fopina/rpg/content/posts/0xCF53_rgr/index.md

 ## Dr. No Open

-One of my garage remotes stopped working but I kept it in hope one day I'd make a learning exercise out of repairing it.
+One of my garage openers stopped working but I kept it in hope one day I'd make a learning exercise out of repairing it.

-The other day somehow I brought it up in a conversation and it was highlighted that it is common for the push button to wear out, so I opened the remote and tested by shorting over the button with a wire.
+The other day somehow I brought it up in a conversation and it was highlighted that it is common for the push button to wear out, so I opened the case and tested by shorting over the button with a wire.
 And the garage door opened (thanks Dad)!

 {{< imgproc src="remote_1.jpeg" op=Resize args="150x" tags=inline >}}